Unboxed-Software/solana-course/content/transfer-hook.md

         })
     }

-    /// Create a `ExtraAccountMeta` from a list of seed configurations,
+    /// Create a `ExtraAccountMeta` from a list of seed configurations
-    /// thus representing a PDA
+    /// This represents a PDA
     pub fn new_with_seeds(
         seeds: &[Seed],
         is_signer: bool,